zitadel/oidc/SECURITY.md

 ## Supported Versions

-After the initial Release the following version support will aplly
+After the initial Release the following version support will apply

 | Version | Supported                               |
 | ------- | ------------------                      |